-- 3-month Average Daily Traded Volume (ADTV) in EUR equal to or exceeding 5 million FLIR - Not belonging to the Aerospace or Defense ICB subsectors (2713, 2717 ICB codes) - Not identified as non-compliant with Sustainalytics Global Standards Screening (GSS).
+- 3-month Average Daily Traded Volume (ADTV) in EUR equal to or exceeding 5 million EUR - Effective up until September 2020 review, not belonging to the Aerospace or Defense ICB subsectors (2713, 2717 ICB codes).
+Effective with September 2020 review, not belonging to the Aerospace or Defense ICB subsectors (50201010, 50201020 ICB codes) - Not identified as non-compliant with Sustainalytics Global Standards Screening (GSS).
 Global Standards Screening identifies companies that violate or are at risk of violating commonly accepted international norms and standards, enshrined in the United Nations Global Compact (UNGC) Principles, the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights (UNGPs), and their underlying conventions. - Not involved in Controversial Weapons activities, as identified by Sustainalytics.
 The following weapons are considered controversial: anti-personnel mines, biological and chemical weapons, cluster weapons, depleted uranium, nuclear weapons and white phosphorus weapons.
 The criteria for involvement are: - " Internal production or sale of controversial weapons - " The ultimate holding company owns >10% of voting rights of an involved company - " >10% of voting rights of a company is owned by the involved company - Not have any Product Involvement in the following areas54:

-- ">10% revenues from manufacturing and selling assault weapons to civilian customers - ">50% significant ownership of a company that manufactures and sells assault weapons to civilian customers - ">10% revenues from manufacturing and selling small arms to military / law enforcement customers - ">50% significant ownership of a company that manufactures and sells small arms to military / law enforcement customers - ">10% revenues from manufacturing and selling key components of small arms - ">50% significant ownership of a company that manufactures and sells key components of small arms - ">10% revenues from retail and/or distribution of assault weapons - ">50% significant ownership of a company involved in retail and/or distribution of assault weapons - ">10% revenues from retail and/or distribution of small arms (non-assault weapons) - ">50% significant ownership of a company involved in retail and/or distribution of small arms (non-assault weapons)
+- ">10% revenues from manufacturing and selling assault weapons to civilian customers - ">50% significant ownership of a company that manufactures and sells assault weapons to civilian customers - ">10% revenues from manufacturing and selling small arms to military / law enforcement customers - ">50% significant ownership of a company that manufactures and sells small arms to military / law enforcement customers - ">10% revenues from manufacturing and selling key components of small arms - ">50% significant ownership of a company that manufactures and sells key components of small arms - ">10% revenues from retail and/or distribution of assault weapons - ">50% significant ownership of a company involved in retail and/or distribution of assault weapons